brharper-clgx/Niko/backstory.md

 And I did.

 ### Wanderer
 I did not leave out of fear of execution or imprisonment, not entirely.
 No, what was worse for me was the thought of *becoming* Lord of Aramoor.
 What a joke for me to stand where my brother stood, his blood on my hands.
 I am not half the man my brother or father were.
 I am neither worthy nor willing to fill those shoes.
 Luther had been right about me.
 I did not have what it took to govern.
-In my arrogance and naive idealism I had gotten my brother and mother killed.
+In my arrogance and naive idealism I had only reaped calamity.

 And so when I left Harindel and then Aramoor, I did not look back.
 I moved from town to town until my purse grew lean.
 I worked where I could and stole when it was necessary.
 Years have passed in the manner, moving farther and farther from Harindel.
 And now I am here.